Encoding Software (Standalone Encoders)

 This is a standalone encoder that recently came to my attention developed by a developer from Ukraine.

 In my tests Sound Empire Caster seems to be really stable I was able to run a stream without any buffering issues.

-Please note: If your antivirus software complains just add the Sound Empire Caster program folder to the exclusion list in your Antivirus software and Windows Defender.
+Please Note: Add the Sound Empire Caster program folder to the exclusion list in your Antivirus software and/or Windows Defender.

 TIP 1: If you get a blank message box pop up you need to go into the SECaster.ini file and edit out the current soundcard setting, just open it in WordPad or other similar code editor.